-Forthcoming from University of New Mexico Press, represented by Tracy Crow, president of Tracy Crow Literary Agency
+Forthcoming from University of New Mexico Press and represented by Tracy Crow, president of Tracy Crow Literary Agency

 Part coming of age, coming to terms, Llano County Mermaid Club is a multigenerational tale set in eastern New Mexico, where water and opportunity are as rare as a mermaid sighting.
 Grounded in reality and swimming with magical realism, three sisters and two friends form a secret club and dream of the ocean.
 But betrayal and broken promises threaten to tear them apart, and friendships and family bonds are tested.